nixworks/public/news/2007/01/21/index.md

 ##### Angela Merkel
 ### [ Angela Merkel, the Chancellor of Germany, holds talks with Vladimir Putin, the President of Russia over energy security issues. ](/news/2007/01/21/angela-merkel-the-chancellor-of-germany-holds-talks-with-vladimir-putin-the-president-of-russia-over-energy-security-issues.md)
-_Context: Russian President, Chancellor, Angela Merkel, Vladimir Putin_
+_Context: Vladimir Putin, Russian President, Chancellor, Angela Merkel_

 ##### magnitude
 ### [ A 7.3 M w earthquake occurs off of Indonesia, centered in the Molucca Sea.
 Buildings shake in northeastern Indonesia, panicking residents, but there are no reports of casualties. ](/news/2007/01/21/a-7-3-m-w-earthquake-occurs-off-of-indonesia-centered-in-the-molucca-sea-buildings-shake-in-northeastern-indonesia-panicking-residents.md)